Falken42/SecondReality/README.md

 *Running on a Kindle Fire HD*

+- Copper palette emulation (fading in/out) is complete.
 - Support for loading the demo's assets into memory is complete.
 - Mode 13h VGA emulation and palette register sets is complete.
 - First part (alku) compiles and fully executes to completion.